codyjlin/rtsrl/README.md

 	:warning: You may need to follow step 1 of the **Environment Setup** section below.

-4. To run the current q-learning script (WIP), run the command:
+4. To run the q-learning script to train and test the RL scheduling algorithm, run the command:

 	```bash
 	make run-q-learning